 There are certain things that you can do to minimize the chance that your acne is going to result in scarring.
 First and foremost, try to reduce the inflammation as much as possible.
 The best thing that you can do is to get your acne under control as quickly as possible.

 Whether you are dealing with acne or the resulting acne scars, the team at Estetika Skin & Laser Specialists can help.
 We have various treatments available that aim to treat both of these conditions.
-Contact us today to schedule a consultation at our office in Delafield or Sarasota.
+Contact us today to schedule a consultation at our office in Delafield or Milwaukee.